Scared by FTX? Move your crypto off an exchange

 Browser wallets are for daily interactions with decentralized applications and web3.
 You want the opportunity to interact with exciting new DApps and DeFi, but you want to take only as much risk as you are prepared for.
 Even for experts, it’s hard to be 100% protected from scams that get you to interact with bad contracts and sign malicious operations, so you don’t want to be holding large amounts of crypto in browser wallets for long periods of time.

 Mobile wallets are another great option for interacting with DApps and web3, with even greater convenience than using a browser wallet on your computer.
 Mobile wallet apps are the best for quick payments, daily trading, and keeping tabs on your DeFi positions and NFTs while you’re on the go.
-Apps like MEW wallet do a great job of protecting your keys in an encrypted enclave on your mobile device.
+Apps like MEW Mobile do a great job of protecting your keys in an encrypted enclave on your mobile device.
 In fact, they can often be more secure than a web wallet on a computer!
 As long as you have your phrase, you don’t even need to worry about losing or breaking your phone.
 You can always restore your wallet on a new device.

 When to use centralized platforms

 There are decentralization and privacy maximalists who will tell you that you should never, ever go centralized.
 However, in the current crypto landscape, that’s not always feasible.
-Onboarding (aka buying crypto using your card or bank account) and selling crypto will have to happen through centralized services, as well as some crypto swaps that are not supported by decentralized exchanges.
+Onboarding (aka buying crypto using your card or bank account) and selling crypto may have to happen through centralized services, as well as some crypto swaps that are not supported by decentralized exchanges.

 That’s fine.
 You can keep your exchange account and use it when you need to buy crypto, sell crypto, or make a swap that you can’t do with your non-custodial wallet.
 Only send the amount of crypto that you want to trade to the exchange, and send back to your non-custodial wallet when you’re done.
 A centralized exchange SHOULD NOT BE YOUR WALLET for holding funds.
 It’s just a tool to accomplish some of your crypto goals – one of the many tools you’ll be using in your crypto journey.